-The Agricultural Labor Relations Act provides that "[e]mployees shall have the right to selforganization, to form, join, or assist labor organizations. to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection ...."
+The Agricultural Labor Relations Act provides that "[e]mployees shall have the right to selforganization. to form, join, or assist labor bargain collectively organizations, to through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection . . . ."
 Cal.
 Lab.
 Code § 1152.
-The Agricultural Labor Relations Board enacted a regulation under the Act. which provides that employees have "the right of access by union organizers to the premises of an agricultural employer for the purposes of meeting and talking with employees and soliciting their support . .
-Cal.
+The Agricultural Labor Relations Board enacted a regulation under the Act, which provides that employees have "the right of access by union organizers to the premises of an agricultural employer for the purposes of meeting and talking with employees and soliciting their support . . . . " Cal.
 Code Regs.
 Tit.
 8, § 20900(e) ("Access Regulation").
 In fact, upon written notice, union organizers can enter the property for three hours per day: An hour before work, an hour after work, and an hour during lunch for up to four 30-day periods each year.
 Id.
-Growers have been subject to either actual or attempted entries by union organizers pursuant to the Access Regulation.
+Growers have been subject to actual and attempted entries by union organizers pursuant to the Access Regulation.
 On one occasion, United Farm Workers organizers entered Cedar Point Nursery's property and accessed their trim sheds, where hundreds of employees were preparing strawberry plants during the busy harvest season.
 Petition for Writ of Certiorari ("Pet.
 Br.") at 7.
 The union organizers disrupted the employees' work by moving through the trim sheds with bullhorns, distracting and intimidating workers.
 Id.

-Growers filed an as-applied challenge to the Access Regulation against members of the Agricultural Labor Relations Board (collectively, "Board"), arguing that, inter alia, the Access Regulation effectuated a taking Growers' property without compensation in violation of the Taking Clause of the Fifth Amendment of the United States Constitution, as applied to the states through the Fourteenth Amendment.
+Growers filed an as-applied challenge to the Access Regulation against members of the Agricultural Labor Relations Board (collectively, "Board"), arguing that, inter alia, the Access Regulation effectuated a Growers' property without taking compensation in violation of the Taking Clause of the Fifth Amendment to the United States Constitution, applied to the states via the Fourteenth Amendment.
 Id. at 8-9.
 The district court dismissed the case, reasoning that the Access Regulation permitted only a temporary physical occupation of Growers' property, and therefore no "categorical taking[]" had occurred.
 Id. at 9.
-The Ninth Circuit affirmed, over the spirited dissent of Judge Leavy, and denied en banc review, again over spirited dissent from Judge Ikuta.
+The Ninth Circuit affirmed, over the spirited dissent of Judge Leavy, and denied en banc review, again over spirited dissent, this time from Judge Ikuta.
 Id. at 9-11.

 The district court and Ninth Circuit erred in permitting the physical invasion of Growers' private property without just compensation.
 The right to exclude others is the sine qua non of property rights; not some inconsequential element of the whole that can be tossed aside without thought.
-Depriving Growers of the right to exclude union organizers is, standing alone, a taking, and the provision to union organizers of an ongoing right of access, regardless of the limited restrictions placed upon it by the Access Regulation demands just compensation.
+Depriving Growers of the right to exclude union organizers is, standing alone, a taking, and the provision to union organizers of an ongoing right of access, regardless of the limited restrictions placed upon it by the Access Regulation, demands just compensation.
+Further, respect for the Constitution's protection of private property from government interference requires doing away with certain shibboleths that have come to engulf the Nation's takings jurisprudence: namely the "bundle of sticks" analogy for property and the conflation of public use with public purpose.